- One of the following Microsoft operating systems:

 Microsoft SQL Server 2005, 2008 (including R2), or 2012.
 Express Edition or higher.

 Microsoft Internet Information Services (IIS) (internal part of the operating system)

-Microsoft .NET Framework 3.5 with Service Pack 1.
+Microsoft .NET Framework 4.5.1.
 Both 32-bit and 64-bit editions are supported (note that some features of Secret Server require 64-bit to operate).